 Mr. Hazelwood referred to a landscape plan.
 According to the standard, the applicant was required to provide three trees based on the number of spaces which are being provided on the south and east side of the site.
-There will be evergreen trees/shrubs going in front of the HVAC units.
+There will be evergreen trees/shrubs going in front arch 22, 2021 DRAFT of the HVAC units.
 There will a hedge row provided along the east as well as some plantings along the west.